Thera: Aliasing-Free Arbitrary-Scale Super-Resolution with Neural Heat Fields: Method

 \subsection{Learning a Super-Resolution Prior}

 The multi-scale signal representation inherent in neural heat fields is a natural match for ASR.
 Still, two challenges must be addressed.
 First, our formulation restricts the choice of architecture to MLPs with a single hidden layer.
 Second, while it theoretically guarantees the downsampling operation ($t > 1$), the upsampling operation ($0 < t < 1$) remains ill-posed.
 To narrow down the (infinite) solution space to a unique result, a prior must either be defined in an unsupervised fashion or learned from data.
-Our solution to both challenges is to condition local fields with a hypernetwork $\Psi: \mathbb{R}^{W \times H \times 3} \to \mathbb{R}^{W \times H \times N}$, mapping the low-resolution input image to the $N$ parameters of each local neural heat field.
-As originally proposed by LIIF~\cite{chen2021learning} and adopted by recent ASR methods~\cite{lee2022local,cao2023ciaosr,vasconcelos2023cuf,chen2023cascaded}, each local field spans the area of one pixel of the low-resolution input.
+Our solution to both challenges is to condition local fields with a hypernetwork $\Psi: \mathbb{R}^{W \times H \times C} \to \mathbb{R}^{W \times H \times N}$.
+First, a standard backbone, as used in previous work~\citep{chen2021learning, lee2022local, vasconcelos2023cuf, cao2023ciaosr, chen2023cascaded}, extracts image features from the low-resolution input image.
+Then, the hypernetwork maps these features to the $N$ parameters of each local neural heat field.
+As originally proposed by LIIF~\citep{chen2021learning} and adopted by recent ASR methods~\citep{lee2022local,cao2023ciaosr,vasconcelos2023cuf,chen2023cascaded}, each local field spans the area of one pixel of the low-resolution input.
 It is important that even though the fields themselves model only a local part of the image, the hypernetwork informs them with contextual features collected over a large receptive field.
-The hypernetwork $\Psi$ is composed of a standard SR backbone, as used in previous work~\cite{chen2021learning, lee2022local, vasconcelos2023cuf, cao2023ciaosr, chen2023cascaded}, followed by one or more layers that produce feature maps of depth $N$.